-We offer a two-year limited warranty against defects in materials and workmanship under normal use and service conditions following delivery of our equipment to our customers.
+We offer for sale with our equipment a two-year limited warranty against defects in materials and workmanship under normal use and service conditions following delivery of our equipment to our customers.

-We also warrant to the owners of our custom laser systems that they are designed and manufactured in accordance with agreed-upon specifications.
+We also warrant to the owners of our custom laser systems that they are designed and manufactured in accordance with agreedupon specifications.
 In resolving claims under both the defects and performance warranties, we have the option of either repairing or replacing the covered laser cleaning equipment.
 Our warranties are automatically transferred from the original purchaser of our laser cleaning equipment and optical components to subsequent purchasers upon delivery of our finished laser systems.

 In general, our products carry a warranty against defects, depending on the product type and customer negotiations.
-The expected costs associated with these warranty obligations are not expected to be significant and are not recorded on our financial statements.
+The costs associated with these warranty obligations are not expected to be significant and no such costs have been recorded in our financial statements.